jordanoboyle/jordanoboyle/README.md

 - 👋 Hi, I’m @jordanoboyle
 - 👀 I’m interested in....not sure what this section is about.
 Want to know what I have done with my life so far, just ask! :-) Always willing to talk about hobbies and past life.
 Your pick the question.
-- 🌱 I’m currently processing Ruby and Python.
+- 🌱 Ruby, JavaScript, Python, Ruby on Rails, React.js
 - 💞️
 - 📫 How to reach me: you can reach me at jmcmcode@gmail.com for most professional and collaborative needs. jmcmgaming89@gmail.com is another way to reach me for more casual purposes.